rapidlua/jstr/README.md

 significantly.
 Who needs incremental parsing, seriously?

-Unlike [JSMN/Jasmin](https://github.com/zserge/jsmn), the world's sloppiest JSON parser (which touts itself as the world's fastest), Jester works according to the JSON spec.
+Unlike [JSMN/Jasmin](https://github.com/zserge/jsmn), the world's sloppiest JSON parser (which touts itself as the world's fastest), Jester is not a joke!
 Object keys are checked to be strings, every key must have a corresponding value, random unquoted literals are not allowed and even inputs that aren't valid UTF-8 are rejected.